RoadieHQ/marketing-site/content/docs/getting-started/getting-started-for-admins/index.md

 3. Click on the link to install the GitHub app.
 4. Follow the steps to install the App
 5. You may need to wait up to 2 minutes for the GitHub integration to become active

+ℹ️  &nbsp;If you are not an owner of your GitHub organization, you will need to ask an owner to approve the App installation and then contact us to enable the App.

 ![Install GitHub App](./install-github-app.png)